 Mild water aerobics or walking are good exercises to start with.
 Stop if you feel pain in a new joint while exercising.
 If the pain does not get better, you should call your doctor.

 Sometimes physical therapy and occupational therapy are recommended.

 Losing weight if you are overweight and eating a healthy diet can also help rheumatoid arthritis knee symptoms.

-You can use devices to do every day activities in order to lessen the stress on affected joints.
-Grabbing tools can help you pick items up.
+Devices to assist doing everyday activities can lessen stress on affected joints.
+A grabbing tool to pick items up is an example.
 Canes can make walking easier.
 Ask your doctor about the tools that are available to make your daily life easier.

 Increasingly, rheumatoid arthritis knee patients turn to natural dietary supplements to help mitigate painful symptoms.
 The following are some of the reasons people consider natural supplements for rheumatoid arthritis of the knee:

 Here are some of the types of supplements people try for RA (these are among those most frequently discussed in scientific literature and inquired about at the U.S. Government NIH NCCAM clearinghouse):

 When investing in dietary supplements, consider it first as an investment in your health.
 This way, you won’t want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, fillers, etc. that will not be readily absorbed into your bloodstream.